New NHS complaints handling procedure from 1 April 2017

 - NHS Boards assure themselves that their primary care service providers are ready to implement the procedure, in accordance with the Implementation Guide.

 - Staff are aware of the revised procedure, and in particular of the stronger focus on early resolution, and are empowered to implement it.

 - Appropriate reporting and monitoring mechanisms are in place.

 Integration Joint Boards

-Integration Joint Boards are listed under the SPSO (Scotland) Act 2002, and as such are expected to have a complaints handling procedure which complies with the Principles approved by parliament in January 2011.
+Integration Joint Boards (IJBs) are listed under the Scottish Public Services Ombudsman Act 2002, and as such are expected to have a complaints handling procedure which complies with the Principles approved by parliament in January 2011.
 We have developed a template for IJBs (based on the Model CHP for Scottish Government, Scottish Parliament and Associated Public Authorities in Scotland) which should simplify this process for IJBs.